 - Since costumes make trick-or-treaters prone to falls, make sure your yard is well lit and clear from obstacles to help prevent falls on your property.

 - If decorating your house, keep fire prevention in mind.
-Do not overload electrical sockets with too many lights and keep jack-o-laterns a safe diststance from trick-or-treaters to avoid contact with costumes.
+Do not overload electrical sockets with too many lights and keep jack-o-lantern a safe distance from trick-or-treaters to avoid contact with costumes.

 - Make sure children’s costumes have reflectors or are bright enough in color to be seen by cars.
 It can also be helpful to carry a flashlight to help increase your visibility to drivers and to help prevent trips when walking through darker areas.

-- Travel in groups and do not let kids wonder off on their own.
+- Travel in groups and do not let kids wander off on their own.

 - Encourage children to walk and not run.